GenesisFR/DS1TroubleshootingGuide/README.md

 WINEPREFIX=~/.PlayOnLinux/wineprefix/ds setup_dxvk install
 ```

 You can now install the game.
-I used the old CD version, just mount CD1, run the Setup.exe.
-Then when it asks for CD2, mount the CD2 at the exact same location and it should work.
+For the old CD version, just mount CD1 and run `Setup.exe`.
+When it asks for CD2, mount CD2 at the exact same location and it should work.

-To fix the main menu resolution issues you need to configure Wine (use the PlayOnLinux button or run `WINEPREFIX=~/.PlayOnLinux/wineprefix/ds winecfg`), in Graphics enable "Emulate a virtual desktop".
+To fix the main menu resolution issues, you need to configure Wine (use the PlayOnLinux button or run `WINEPREFIX=~/.PlayOnLinux/wineprefix/ds winecfg`).
+Under the `Graphics` tab, enable `Emulate a virtual desktop`.

 Note: if you have weird glitches, switch to desktop and back to the game, they should disappear.

 ## Use unsupported resolutions

-By default, the game can only be played in 640x480, 800x600 or 1024x768.
+By default, the game can only be played in `640x480`, `800x600` or `1024x768`.

 However, with some tweaking, you can play it at any resolution.
 There are a few caveats though: